compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## How is IIT's security?

 I don't know.
 Ask TechOps.
 IIT has a huge attack area- every ethernet port in the dorms and ethernet is usually more trusted than wifi unless you fix that in your network configurations, the wifi networks on every campus, all web assets, blackboard, professors' old websites, myIIT.
 Their threat model is huge- students who want to get in, students who want better grades, anyone who is interested in any private files that a professor might have in the network, and loads of other things that I don't know about.
 How is their security?
 Well, right now it's good enough that there are no public breaches.
 Please try to not change that.
 Always report vulnerabilities responsibly.
-Some companies still publish responsible vulnerability reporting, and that is a terrible practice that not only hurts the company's reputation and defensibility, but poisons the whole ecosystem.
+Some companies still punish responsible vulnerability reporters (via litigation or other penalties), and that is a terrible practice that not only hurts the company's reputation and defensibility, but poisons the whole ecosystem.
 Never dig deeper than you have to in order to get a proof of concept.
 Document everything.
 Don't be a [script kiddie](https://en.wikipedia.org/wiki/Script_kiddie) (a low-skilled individual who behaves unprofessionally and then brags about it).
 If you want to go into the industry, trustworthiness and etiquette are super important.
 Air gaps for important systems are super important.
 If you've read the latest research out of MIT, that's not enough; there are [side channel attacks](https://en.wikipedia.org/wiki/Side-channel_attack) for [screen flicker (badBIOS)](https://www.schneier.com/blog/archives/2013/11/badbios.html) and [fan noise](https://www.tau.ac.il/~tromer/acoustic/).

 ## What is responsible vulnerability reporting?

+HackerOne has some [good guidelines.](https://hackerone.com/disclosure-guidelines) Basically: Always report directly to the company/project that has the bug.
+Never keep sell any data that you get from a vulnerability.
+Never share how to replicate the issue with anyone other than the product team until there is a release that has fixed the issue and an announcement has been made that everyone should upgrade to the new release.
+The importance of sticking to this etiquette scales with the severity of the vulnerability that you find.
+[Impero reporting guidelines](https://www.imperosoftware.com/about/reporting-vulnerabilities/)

-(And what does "poisons the whole ecosystem" mean?)
+## What does "poisons the whole ecosystem" mean?

-TODO
+Some companies punish responsible vulnerability reporters (via litigation or other penalties), and that is a terrible practice that not only hurts the company's reputation and defensibility, but poisons the whole ecosystem.
+When a security researcher does not report a vulnerability (usually because they are scared of retaliation and therefore feel that it will not be worth the trouble to them), this increases the chances that some less ethical researcher will discover the vulnerability and use it for ill to take advantage of the users of the vulnerable system.
+Companies which penalize the reporting of security issues are actively disintegrating the system which helps all systems become more secure.
+This really annoys me.

 ## How do you think like a pen tester?